eyedeekay/github-eepsite/README.md

   * *For this tutorial to be unlinkable to your real identity, your github* *must be unlinkable to your real identity*.
-  * *Just because anonymity is a feature doesn't make non-anonymous or* *pseudonymous replication of information anonymous infrastructure is a less* *valid goal.
-There are plenty of cool things you can do with eepSites that* *do not require anonymity.*
+  * *Just because anonymity is a feature doesn't make non-anonymous or* *pseudonymous replication of information atop anonymous infrastructure is a* *less valid goal.
+There are plenty of cool things you can do with eepSites* *that do not require anonymity in all parts of the world.*

 Now with that out of the way, let's get down to mirroring a Github Pages site, for example this exact wiki, to your own i2p eepSite.